 In this exercise, students will build an imaginary machine.
-This starts with one student in the center of the room who begins a motion like a machine.
+You start with one student in the center of the room who begins a motion like a machine.
 Each student enters and adds a part to the machine.
 Once they have this, you can add a sound effect to every motion as well.
-Ideally, the parts of the machine depend and interact with each other.